Student complaints and concerns

 Before lodging a complaint

 - Try and resolve the matter directly with the person or area involved (if it is reasonable and appropriate to do so).
 To do this, please contact the relevant person and arrange a time to discuss your concern.
 This could be the course coordinator, program coordinator or academic coordinator in the first instance.
 Student Advisory can help you clarify your issue, prepare for a meeting and/or support you at a meeting.

 You can contact a Student Grievance Officer (pdf, 80kb) to help resolve your complaint.
 The aim of this stage is to find a suitable and satisfactory resolution to the complaint (rather than investigating the complaint).

 - Check that there is not an appeal or review process available.
 Decisions relating to admissions and enrolments, final grades, unsatisfactory progress, student discipline, cheating or plagiarism, may have a review process available.
-Refer to the appeals webpage or Student Advisory Services for more information.
+Refer to the appeals webpage or Student Advocacy for more information.

 - Read the Student Complaint Policy and the Student Complaint Procedure.

 Once you have completed the above steps, you may complete the University’s online complaint form.

 If you are unable to submit the form or require assistance with the complaint process, please contact email@example.com.